6 Tips to Perfect Your Gravity Forms Datepicker

 1. Automatically show a linked Datepicker

-Using GF Limit Dates you can link two Datepickers together so that the minimum date of a second Datepicker is on or after the selected Date in the first Datepicker.
+Using GP Limit Dates you can link two Datepickers together so that the minimum date of a second Datepicker is on or after the selected Date in the first Datepicker.
 We have a great article that details how to set that up.

 You can take this one step further by using our Automatically show datepicker for linked Date field snippet to automatically show the second Datepicker when a date is selected in the first.